 Fraud & ID Theft Prevention

 Identity theft could affect you or someone you know at anytime.
-The government predicts that millions of people will be affected in the coming years.
 The following are some steps you can take now to stop thieves from stealing your good name.

 - Don't give out personal information, such as account or credit card numbers, on the phone or over the Internet unless you have initiated the contact